-Give yourself time between eating and sleeping.
-With family gatherings and holiday parties, we all experience eating too much and too late.
-Try to put several hours between your last meal and bedtime.
+Be sure to give yourself proper time between eating and sleeping.
+With family gatherings and holiday celebrations, we all experience eating too much and too late.
+Try to leave about three hours between your last meal and bedtime.
 Doing this will help your digestion so that the contents of your stomach properly move into your small intestine.

 Digestion is just harder when you are horizontal!
 You run the risk of having your sleep disrupted by acid reflux and heartburn.
-On the dramatic side, a study from the Massachusetts Institute of Technology found that people with a risk of stroke decreased that risk by waiting longer between their last meal of the day and bedtime.
+On the dramatic side, a study found that people with a risk of stroke decreased that risk by waiting longer between their last meal of the day and bedtime.

-Alcohol is not a sleep aid.
+Contrary to popular thinking, alcohol is not a sleep aid.
 We all love a good holiday libation (or two), but be mindful of just how much you’re drinking.
 Consuming alcohol can certainly make you sleepy – but the sleep you get is, well, bad.
-And then there is the day after.
+And then there is the dreaded day after.
 Best hangover remedy?
 Prevent one by not drinking to excess.

 Hangovers are caused by a multitude of the effects of alcohol: dehydration, stomach irritation, and even an autoimmune response.
 But if you do celebrate just a little too much:

 Still need to recover from the holidays?
 Nows the time to celebrate your need for sleep.
 Consider celebrating The Festival of Sleep Day on January 3 – a day devoted to getting the rest you’ve missed during the holidays (we are not making this up, go ahead and put your PTO request in)!